catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/segmentation.md

 Hyphenation is the act of indicating that a word has been cut off at the end of the line; it is a practice that appears in a number of medieval manuscripts, although it is not a general rule.

 Hyphenation should be retained **when it appears in the source document**, and should not be added if no sign is present on the page.
 The character - [U+002D] is the character used by the CATMuS project.

+## Diastoles

+Sometimes, diastoles (vertical or oblique pen strokes) are drawn between two contiguous letters to indicate that they belong to different words.
+We recommend transcribing them with the following sign: "/" [U+002F].